opendatabio/opendatabio/README.md

 The Trait definition should include a "export_name" to register the name for which this trait will be converted on exported tables.

 OBS: the type column should be ENUM!
+TODO: the type column should be a foreign key, to allow plugins for spectral/molecular?

 The database seed should include common traits definitions, such as habit, habitat, height and Diameter at Breast Height (DBH).